Six-Steps to Get Into Nuclear

 Know Who You Are

-Grab something to take notes on (and a glass of wine if it helps) and take some time to consider the below:
+Grab something to jot down some notes and take some time to think about the following:

 Your Background: